RelationalAI SDK for Java

 loadModel(String database, String engine, String name, InputStream model);

-These methods are equivalent, with the small difference that the model is coming from an InputStream
+These functions are equivalent, with the small difference that the model is coming from an InputStream

 or provided as a String